lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/sheared.rst

     Distance between the walls as a function of time.
 After 10 ps, the distance between the wall is very close to its equilibrium distance.

+..  container:: justify

     Note: For actual reseach, run this equilibration step for longer times to make sure that proper equilibration was reached.
 Here, the slowest process is the ionic diffusion, so at the very least the equilibration should be longer than the typical diffusion time of the ions over the size of the pore (~3 nm), i.e. of the order of the nanosecond.

 Imposed nanoshearing
 ====================

+..  container:: justify

     From the equilibrated configuration, let us impose the shearing of the two walls.
 In a new folder called Shearing/, create a new input that starts like the previous ones:

 ..  code-block:: bash
    :caption: *to be copied in Shearing/input.lammps*